Table of Contents

 2. Monitoring change management can be unnecessarily tedious- –the asset discovery savior

 Change management is crucial to any IT environment as it impacts how the business delivers its services.
 It helps ensure that the changes made by the IT team are reviewed and approved by the appropriate individuals before they are implemented so that service delivery is not impacted.

 The problem is that this process can be time-consuming and challenging to manage.
 IT teams often need help to monitor change management because they cannot manually view what changes are made in the IT environment.
 To make matters worse, these companies are forced to use inefficient manual processes that do not scale well as their organizations grow.

-When you use software like Virima to discover your assets, you can see all changes in your environment—including ones made by users not part of your IT team.
+When you use asset discovery software like Virima to discover your assets, you can see all changes in your environment—including ones made by users not part of your IT team.
 It means you can better manage change requests and ensure compliance with security policies.
 You will save time when making changes to your network infrastructure.